Halep beats Gauff 6-4, 7-6 (2) to reach Toronto semifinals - WHIZ News

 The 15th-seeded Halep is 4-0 against the Gauff, the 18-year-old American seeded 10th.

-In the night session, 12th-seeded Belinda Bencic of Switzerland faced Beatriz Haddad Maia of Brazil, and 14th-seeded Karolina Pliskova of the Czech Republic played Zheng Qinwen of China.
+In the night session, Beatriz Haddad Maia of Brazil ousted 12th-seed Belinda Bencic of Switzerland 2-6, 6-3, 6-3.
+On Thursday, Haddad Maia beat top-ranked Iga Swiatek of Poland.

+In the late match, 14th-seeded Karolina Pliskova of the Czech Republic played Zheng Qinwen of China.